IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 Trend strength: analysis_output['historical_analysis']['trend']['trend_strength'] (only display this if the trend_strength info is available)

-(Based on trend direction only, provide explanation here by adhering to the guideline ./interpretation_rules.md) (If trend strength information is available, provide explanation here by adhering to the guideline ./interpretation_rules.md)
+(Based on trend direction only, provide explanation here by adhering to the guideline ./interpretation_rules.md)

+(If trend strength information is available, provide explanation here by adhering to the guideline ./interpretation_rules.md)

+Persistence: analysis_output['historical_analysis']['persistence']

+(Explain the connection with the resulting forecast, whether the result is consistent or not.)

 ## Market Context